-^{}PRELIMINARY AND INCOMPLETE, please do not cite without permission.
-The views expressed in this paper are those of the authors and should not be interpreted as reflecting the views of the U.S. Department of the Treasury.
-We thank Paulo Somaini, Terry Belton and the U.S. Treasury Roundtable participants for their valuable comments.
-Kastl is grateful for the financial support of the NSF (SES-1352305) and the Sloan Foundation, Hortaçsu the financial support of the NSF (SES-1124073).
+^{}The views expressed in this paper are those of the authors and should not be interpreted as reflecting the views of the U.S. Department of the Treasury.
+We thank Phil Haile, Paulo Somaini, Terry Belton and participants of the U.S. Treasury Roundtable and 2015 NBER IO Summer Meetings for their valuable comments.
+Kastl is grateful for the financial support of the NSF (SES-1352305) and the Sloan Foundation, Hortaçsu the financial support of the NSF (SES-1124073) and NSF (ICES-1216083).
 All remaining errors are ours.

-$^{^{\}dagger}\textsc{Department}$ of Economics, University of Chicago, and NBER
+[†]Department of Economics, University of Chicago, and NBER